 - Supporting content for the school’s core administrative units

-If the request is out of scope, the web center will in most cases recommend using UW-Madison’s WiscWeb WordPress Service.
+If the request is out of scope, we will in most cases recommend using UW-Madison’s WiscWeb WordPress Service.
 Examples that are out of scope include:

 - Requests for individual lab websites